 The Data Science Group (DSG) was formed in 2014 by bringing together Intelligent Systems, Natural Language Processing (NLP) & Artificial Intelligence (AI) researchers.
 We focus on new methods, algorithms and applications of transforming data in real-time to meet real-world needs via inter-disciplinary collaborations.
 We work with large scale, streaming, heterogeneous, unstructured data.
 Our expertise includes machine learning, computer vision, data mining & visualisation, deep learning, intelligent video analytics, multi-agent systems, NLP, deception detection, and autonomous learning.

-DSG supports a vibrant set of weekly seminar series: NLP reading group, DSG and UCREL corpus seminars, which provide many opportunities for researchers to trial conference presentations, connect with the latest hot topics, and engage with invited speakers.
+We support a vibrant set of weekly seminars - NLP reading group, DSG and UCREL corpus seminars - which provide opportunities for researchers to trial conference presentations, connect with the latest hot topics, and engage with invited speakers.
 For major conference deadlines, we internally peer-review drafts and apply best practice guidelines for data and code documentation and open access releases.
 PhD students progress to PDRA and lectureship posts, prestigious internships (e.g. ATI, Amazon), and regularly receive awards (e.g. ACL-SemEval best paper).
 Alongside a set of micro-UAVs, development boards, we maintain a family of virtual development and production servers running on blades in the ISS building.
 We set up Lancaster's first GitLab server which SCC systems team have now adopted for the whole School.

-DSG members have spun-out two companies in InfoLab21 KBC, and we regularly engage with local, regional, national and international business and third sector organisations through student projects, partnerships, co-funding arrangements.
+DSG members have spun-out two companies in InfoLab21 KBC.
+We engage with local, regional, national and international business and third sector organisations through student projects, partnerships, co-funding arrangements.
 DSG lead Rayson is also UCREL research centre director and was CASS co-I which received the Queens Anniversary Prize 2015.
 The group has a strong portfolio of research projects funded by UKRI Councils, The Royal Society, EC, industry, and other government agencies.
-We receive funding from research councils such as EPSRC, ESRC, AHRC as well as a broader range of other sources such as GCRF, Leverhulme Trust, Wellcome Trust, Innovate UK and Impact Acceleration Accounts.
+We receive funding from research councils such as EPSRC, ESRC, AHRC.
+We also have a broader range of sources such as GCRF, Leverhulme Trust, Wellcome Trust, Innovate UK and Impact Acceleration Accounts.